saxdan-lang/saxdan-lang.github.io/grammar.md

 <a href="#nouns"><h2 id="nouns">Nouns</h2></a>

-Germanisch has two genders: common and neuter.
+Saxdan has two genders: common and neuter.
 Each noun’s gender is something you have to learn by memory.
 Personal pronouns are the only words that distinguish male or female for living beings.

 **Definite articles:**
 - Common singular: **den**